roman-milk/roman-milk.github.io/frank-and.md

  Dad has announced that he is going to step down next year and turn the company over to me.
 When that happens I might make some changes.
 Maybe cut Jean loose and give her ample visitation.
 Another option, and one I'm leaning to, is that there is a house on five acres that has a guest cottage next to the four car garage.
 I could buy it, get a quiet divorce from Jean and let her live in the cottage so she would be close to the kids.
 I think Kathy might like that.
 She hasn't said anything, but I know she would like a more permanent relationship and for that matter so would I.

  Oh well, in a year we will see.
-Report_Story #1